dotnet/docs/docs/architecture/cloud-native/resilient-communications.md

 Once configured, a service mesh is highly functional.
 It can retrieve a corresponding pool of instances from a service discovery endpoint.
 The mesh can then send a request to a specific instance, recording the latency and response type of the result.
 A mesh can choose the instance most likely to return a fast response based on many factors, including its observed latency for recent requests.

 If an instance is unresponsive or fails, the mesh will retry the request on another instance.
-If a pool consistently returns errors, a mesh will evict it from the load-balancing pool to be retried periodically later after it heals.
+If it returns errors, a mesh will evict the instance from the load-balancing pool and restate it after it heals.
 If a request times out, a mesh can fail and then retry the request.
-A mesh captures behavior in the form of metrics and distributed tracing, which is then emitted to a centralized metrics system.
+A mesh captures and emits metrics and distributed tracing to a centralized metrics system.

 ## Istio and Envoy